 Kari Hanson - Over 20 years of employment law experience

 Beginning in 2017, Kari served as the lead for the Office of the Attorney General’s Sexual Harassment Response Team, a group of employees who conduct investigations into allegations of sexual harassment.
-In that capacity, Kari conducted or assigned and monitored investigations.
-She consulted on and reviewed investigation reports prepared by team members.
+In that capacity, she conducted investigations or assigned, reviewed, consulted on, and monitored investigations conducted by others.
+Kari also conducted investigations for the Office of the Attorney General, including climate assessments and investigations into alleged gender discrimination and sexual harassment.

 Kari holds a B.A. in English and a Master of Arts in teaching from Duke University.
 In 1994, she received her J.D. from Seattle University School of Law, graduating magna cum laude.
 She served as an editor on the Seattle University Law Review.